Overdose occurs when a person’s body has a severely harmful reaction to taking too much of a drug or a combination of different drugs.

 In most countries, doctors can prescribe naloxone.
 It may also be available from a chemist or pharmacy without a prescription.
 Some areas have programs where they give naloxone out for free.

 If you’re taking opioids, ask your doctor about naloxone and getting trained to use it.
 If they’re not sure about this, contact your local harm reduction organisation.
-You can also search for naloxone availability in your area online.
+You can also search online for naloxone availability in your area.

 Anyone using opioids should keep a supply of naloxone at home.
 People they live with should know where it is, what it does and how to use it.